 The ReasonA long time ago, back in the early spring of 2018, I was running a heavily homebrewed game of Dungeons & Dragons 5th Edition for two of my friends.
 One of them was a strange tall man who desired to preserve nature and develop deep bonds with wildlife and the other character was a stubborn man whose ambitions knew no bounds.
 Throughout the course of the game, a campaign that had already gone on since the autumn of 2017, the two players became nobles and the stubborn ambitious character became the count of a region they had taken from some goblins.
-With the blessings of Tambet Sarap, King of Sarala, Rick Goldsworth became the Count of the Autonomous Saralian County of Elftile.
+With the blessings of Tambet Sarap, King of Sarala, Rick Goldsworth became the Count of the Autonomous Saralian County of Elhenila.

-Now that he owned land that the goblins previously held, he had to worry about improving Spirit Dragon, the castle he had conquered, but his entire land was mostly uninhabited, and so he and his trusty companion Gandorf went to out to find colonists and soldiers.
+Now that he owned land that the goblins previously held, he had to worry about improving Haltjalohe, the castle he had conquered, but his entire land was mostly uninhabited, and so he and his trusty companion Gandorf went to out to find colonists and soldiers.
 Eventually, the goblins attempted to attack the castle, hoping to take back what was theirs and during the battle, both I and my players noticed that due to a large number of tokens on the battle map, our browsers had suffered from severe lag.

 Concept & Skills